laravel/docs/mail.md

 <a name="testing-mailable-sending"></a>
 ### Testing Mailable Sending

 We suggest testing the content of your mailables separately from your tests that assert that a given mailable was "sent" to a specific user.
-Typically, the content of mailables it not relevant to the code you are testing, and it is sufficient to simply assert that Laravel was instructed to send a given mailable.
+Typically, the content of mailables is not relevant to the code you are testing, and it is sufficient to simply assert that Laravel was instructed to send a given mailable.

 You may use the `Mail` facade's `fake` method to prevent mail from being sent.
 After calling the `Mail` facade's `fake` method, you may then assert that mailables were instructed to be sent to users and even inspect the data the mailables received: